-Personnel Issues Organizational IT Experti ise Organizational Expertise ľΤ
+Personnel Organizational IT Expertise Organizational IT

+Issues Expertise

-Individual IT Expertise Individual IT Expe ertise
+Individual IT Expertise Individual IT Expertise

 Internal Leadership Internal Leadership

 Personnel Issues Personnel Issues

-<adequate staffi<="" th="">ng></adequate> ng>
+<adequate staffing=""></adequate>

-<resistance< th="">to</resistance<> to
+<resistance th="" to<=""></resistance>

 Change>

-<training< u="">></training<>
+<training></training>

 Key: Dynamic Issues Potential Dinamic <spesific></spesific>

-Whatever the organization's long-term objectives, strategic or structured planning is a crucial exercise.
+Whatever the or 12 ization's long-term objectives, strategic or structured planning is a cacial exercise.
 Better management of change, a clearer picture of potential consequences, more effective strategies for current and future operations, clear and concise priorities for the expenditure of scarce resources, and an overall improvement in organization performance are all advantages of this type of planning [4, 16].
 Strategic planning ultimately offers a framework for comprehending and tackling complex problems in a specific organizational setting.